android/tv-samples/ClassicsKotlin/README.md

 ```

 - Open the ClassicsKotlin project in [Android Studio][studio].
-- Compile and deploy to your Android TV device (such as a Nexus Player).
+- Compile and deploy to your Android TV device (such as an ADT-2 or ADT-3).

 Need more information about getting started with Android TV?
-Check the [official docs][getting-started].
+Check the [official getting started guide][getting-started].

 Support